-Written by Naina Singh, a grade 6 student.
+Written by Naina Singh, a grade 6 student (written in 2020)

 Though a lot of people celebrate it this way, did you know that Dussehra is celebrated differently in different parts of India?